Rare Mastiff Dog Breeds

 At that time, the GDs, prized for their fearless nature, strength and boldness were used as war dogs as well as for hunting boar and guarding property.

-Over time, both their appearance and demeanor changed considerably as a result of being selectively bred in different countries
+Over time, both their appearance and demeanor changed considerably as a result of being selectively bred in different countries.

 It is speculated that the development of the GD resulted from a cross between the Mastiff and the Irish Wolfhound.
-The secondary influence was from the greyhound which gave the Great Dane is regal and svelte appearance.

-The United States began importing dogs, primarily from Germany and eventually a specialty breed club was organized in 1889, which evolved into The Great Dane Club of America in 1891.
+Ultimately a specialty breed club was organized in 1889, which evolved into The Great Dane Club of America in 1891.

 Appearance:

-Characteristics: Although they are impressively large, Great Danes are known for being gentle and affectionate with their families, and they are often referred to as "gentle giants".
+Although they are impressively large, Great Danes are known for being gentle and affectionate with their families, and they are often referred to as "gentle giants".

 They are generally good with children and other pets, and they tend to have a laid-back and calm temperament.